Digital Transformation of the Industry: The Franco-German Challenge Notes du Cerfa, No. 145, Ifri, December 2018

 Facing these challenges, the Franco-German cooperation can intensify around three key axes: the regulation of platform players to build a competitive market, the development of the levers of relational competitiveness and common thinking and action on the future of work.

-This publication is also available in French on our French website: Transformation numérique de l'industrie : l'enjeu franco-allemand.
+This publication is also available in French: Transformation numérique de l'industrie : l'enjeu franco-allemand.